World Trade Week Southern California Timeline

 The invention of Shipping Containers revolutionized international trade along all ports.
 Port of LA and Port of Long Beach responded accordingly, restructuring to support the new demands which resulted in major upgrades in efficiency, faster shipping times, and amounts of items that could be handled in a given day.

-They can be loaded and unloaded, stacked, transported efficiently over long distances, and transferred from one mode of transport to another—container ships, rail transport flatcars, and semi-trailer trucks—without being opened.
+In these photos from the Port of LA, the containers can be loaded and unloaded, stacked, transported efficiently over long distances, and transferred from one mode of transport to another—container ships, rail transport flatcars, and semi-trailer trucks—without being opened.

 POLB - 50th Anniversary Magazine